Lufthansa Puts 87,000 Workers On Reduced Hours - UrduPoint

 Among the group's 135,000 employees, cabin crew, ground crew and for the first time ever pilots are all affected by the measure, a spokesman told AFP.

-Some 62,000 of the employees affected are in Germany, which doubled the number given on Friday of those would work shorter hours until September.
+Some 62,000 of the employees affected are in Germany, doubling the number given on Friday of those who would work shorter hours until September.

 In addition to the flagship German brand Lufthansa and low-cost arm Eurowings, the group includes smaller carriers such as Austrian, Brussels Airlines and Swiss.

-Around 700 of Lufthansa's 763 aircraft are parked following huge reductions in its flight operations, and its seat capacity is just five percent of its usual schedule until at least April 19.
+Around 700 of Lufthansa's 763 aircraft are parked following huge reductions in its flight operations, and its seat capacity is just five percent of its usual schedule.

+Also Thursday, the group said the cutoff date for the unprecedented reductions in its flight plan would be extended from April 19 to at least May 3.

 Around the world, the International Air Transport Association has said up to $200 billion might be needed to rescue airlines.

-Known in German as "Kurzarbeit", Berlin's support for people placed on shorter hours tops up workers' pay from government coffers.
+Known in German as "Kurzarbeit", under the programme people placed on shorter hours have their pay topped off from government coffers.

-The scheme is widely credited with preserving thousands of jobs during the financial crisis in the late 2000s, and other countries like Britain and France have adopted the measure in the coronavirus fight.
+The scheme is widely credited with preserving thousands of jobs during the financial crisis in the late 2000s, and other countries like Britain and France have adopted similar measures in the coronavirus fight.

 Berlin extended access to the scheme as the virus hit Europe's top economy, allowing companies to apply for support when a threshold of 10 percent of workers is affected, rather than 33 percent previously.